 Nonprofit Organization Taxes Matter

-For many Non Profit organizations, maintaining Non Profit status is the key to keeping a certain image in the public eye, and to continuing profits.
+For many Non Profit organizations, maintaining Non Profit status is the key to keeping a certain image in the public eye.

 As tax season draws closer, I’m reminded of a discussion I had with a colleague not too long ago about a small charitable organization.
 Unfortunately, what often happens is that people with good intentions decide to create nonprofits, but they do not realize the special obligations that come with entities that do not pay tax, which is a privileged status intended for social good.